isaka-james/old-portfolio/README.md

 ### Notable Websites

 Welcome to my realm of digital craftsmanship.
-Here, I present a collection of websites that reflect my creative journey and technical prowess:
+I have made alot of websites.Here, I present a collection of only the notable websites that reflect my creative journey and technical prowess:

 | Website                         | Description                                                                                   |
 |---------------------------------|-----------------------------------------------------------------------------------------------|